jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     PWR_HERE    \ test.f content is protected against POWER OFF, but volatile with <reset>

-Each time you download this test file, the word RST\_STATE returns the <RESET\> dictionary set (i.e. PROJECT).
-The word PWR\_HERE protects the test against POWER OFF. without the word PWR\_HERE, the test is lost when power down.
+Each time you download this TEST file, the word RST\_STATE clears memory content beyond PROJECT.

 let's go
 --